janspoerer/janspoerer.github.io/_posts/2022-10-09-nlpjourney-8-of-75.markdown

 ## What Happened Since Last Week?

 I have read a book about "Scientific English" (see picture) and read half of the book "How to Write and Publish a Scientific Paper".
+My supervisor suggested reading these books.

-Who knows, maybe the grammar and style of will improve!
-The books are certainly helpful for my writing and I can recommend them.
-My supervisor suggested to read these books.
+Who knows, maybe the grammar and style of these posts will improve!
+The books are certainly helpful for my writing, and I can recommend them.
+My supervisor suggested reading these books.

 ## What Were the Biggest Obstacles?

-While last week's post was rant about my lack of focus, this week I simply did not put in enough time.
-No excuses here, I just prioritized work-related and other activities over working on my dissertation.
+While last week’s post was a rant about my lack of focus, this week I simply did not put in enough time.
+No excuses here; I just prioritized work-related and other activities over working on my dissertation.

 The learning from that is to be more realistic when agreeing to other activities.
-A couple hours of non-Ph.D. work will often erase an entire day of dissertation progress.
+A couple of hours of non-Ph.D. work will often erase an entire day of dissertation progress.

 ## Which Goals Did I Meet?

 None.

-While replacing tasks with other tasks is no excuse, I would still like to mention that I have at least read the above-mentioned books.
-(But I only read half of "How to Write and Publish a Scientific Paper" so far.)
+Replacing tasks with other tasks is no excuse for not following through with plans.
+But I would still like to mention that I have at least read most of the above-mentioned books.
+(I only read half of “How to Write and Publish a Scientific Paper” so far.)

 ## Which Goals Did I Miss?